New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: New MiniBooNE data analysis

+In Fig.~\ref{fig.3.2}, we present the results of the best-fit estimation for both standard and pseudo-hermitian models using $\chi^2$ minimization.
+Each plot displays closed contour regions corresponding to the three confidence levels $68\%$, $95\%$ and $99\%$.
+For the standard oscillation model, the allowed region appears as continous band in the $\sin^2 (2\theta)$, $\Delta m^2$ parameter space.
+In Ccntrast, the allowed regions for the pseudo-hermitian hamiltonian model are split into two distinct zones, centered around either null $\sigma$ or null $\alpha$.
+Interestingly, the pseudo-Hermitian model also yields $68\%$ confidence regions with non-zero values for both $\sigma$ and $\alpha$, highlighting unique properties of this model.
+For instance, a non-zero $\alpha$ introduces the so-called zero-distance effect, manifesting as an oscillation phase even without propagation.
+Additionally, the permitted values for $\alpha$ and $\sigma$ remains low, consistent with the theoretical upper limits discussed in Ref.~\refcite{Ref.0001} which is around $10^{-3}$ for both parameters to perserve the $PT$-symmetry.

-In figures~\ref{fig.3.2} and ~\ref{fig.3.7}, we present the results of the best fit estimation of both standard and pseudo-hermitian models using the method 1 and method 2 in defining $\chi^2$.
-We note that the estimations of the free parameters of both models does not differ much with both $\chi^2$ methods.
-But, the regions of $68$, $90$, $95$ CL are smaller for method 2 of $\chi^2$.
-Moreover, in both methods, $\chi^2$ is smaller for the best fit of the pseudo-hermitian oscillation model.
-In figure~\ref{fig.3.8}, we compare both models and their predicted final event ratios to the observed ratios.
-The best fit of pseudo-hermitian model show closer margins to the observed data even if there still an excess or deficit in ome bins.
-In figure~\ref{fig.3.11}, we compare nutrino mode to anti-neutrino mode.
-The observations made for neutrinos are also correct for anti-neutrinos as the pseudo-hermitian oscillation model show a better fit to the observed data even if it does not account for all the observed excess in the standard model.
-Those results show a possible utility and truth to the pseudo-hermitian physics in its description of the neutrino oscillations.
+In Fig.~\ref{fig.3.12}, we compare of the allowed regions for the standard model obtained from our analysis with those published by the MiniBooNE collaboration.
+We find significant overlap, especially within the $99\%$ confidence level region, which also contains the best-fit point of the new oscillation model.
+In Fig.~\ref{fig.3.11}, we present a comparative analysis of the best-fit parameters for both models in neutrino and antineutrino modes.
+This comparison uses residual plots, showing the differences between observed and predicted flavour ratios, to highlight how each model captures the data trends.
+Fig.~\ref{fig.3.11} shows that in most bins the pseudo-hermitian oscillation model represent the closes to zero which is consistent with the lower $\chi^2$ values.
+The observations made for neutrinos are also correct for anti-neutrinos as the pseudo-hermitian oscillation model show a better fit to the observed data even if it does not account for all the observed excess {when compared to} the standard model.
+Those results show a possible {improvement of the explanation of the excess using} the pseudo-hermitian physics in its description of the neutrino oscillations.